-You leave London and travel west to William Shakespeare’s birthplace and hometown, Stratford on Avon.
+You leave London and travel west to the rolling hills of the Cotswolds.

-The route then leads into the heart of the Cambrian Mountains and beautiful Elan Valley.
-Leaving here in the late afternoon, it’s just an hour or so to the beautiful seaside town and cultural centre of Aberystwyth, where you spend the next two nights.
+The route then leads to the beautiful Elan Valley and up into the Cambrian Mountains.
+From there, it’s an hour or so to the beautiful seaside town and cultural centre of Aberystwyth, where you spend the next two nights.

-Travel north into the spectacularly mountainous region of the Snowdonia National Park.
-You visit the beautiful mountain village of Beddgelert, where you can see the famous grave of ‘Gelert’, the legendary dog, or explore the nearby copper mine.
+Travel north into the mountainous Snowdonia National Park.
+You visit the beautiful village of Beddgelert, where you can see the grave of ‘Gelert’, the legendary dog.

-After a fulfilling day you return to Aberystwyth in late afternoon.
+After a fulfilling day in the mountains, you return to Aberystwyth in the late afternoon.

 Leaving Aberystwyth, you travel around the coast of Cardigan Bay through the quaint town of Aberaeron, and to New Quay.

-A sumptuous sandy harbour, whitewashed houses, and connections to Dylan thomas: this town is one of the most picturesque and interesting little towns in Britain.
-What’s more, is from the breakwater wall you may be lucky enough to spot dolphins and whales.
+A sandy harbour, whitewashed houses, and connections to Dylan Thomas: this town is one of the most picturesque and interesting little towns in Britain.
+What’s more, you may be lucky enough to spot dolphins and whales.

-You stop in the county town of Pembroke, where you can enter the thick medieval walls of the castle.
-And after this, you travel on to the tiny cathedral city of St Davids for lunch and time for exploration.
+You travel to the tiny cathedral city of St Davids for lunch and time for exploration, and you stop in the county town of Pembroke, where you can enter the thick medieval walls of the castle.

 From here we return once more to Tenby for a relaxed evening.